ceramic-mug/ceramic-mug.github.io/library.md

 #### Fiction

+- The Iliad, by Homer
+- The Odyssey, by Homer
 - Don Quixote, by Miguel de Cervantes (1605/15, Spanish)
 - Les Miserables, by Victor Hugo (1862, French)
 - War and Peace, by Leo Tolstoy (1869, Russian)